Oklahoma State University College of Osteopathic Medicine

 - Supplemental application requirements:

 Minimum overall GPA of 3.0 and science GPA of 2.75.
 Minimum MCAT of 492.
 Letter of recommendation from premedical advisory committee, or letters of recommendation from two faculty members.
-In addition, a letter of recommendation from a physician is required (osteopathic physician is preferred).
+In addition, a letter of recommendation from a physician is optional (osteopathic physician is preferred).

 - Fee waiver available: Yes